 Our aim is to inspire success through creative, critical, collaborative and caring thinking

-Carolina and Divyesh are Student Governors at Central Bedfordshire College.
+Carolina and Divyesh are former Student Governors at Central Bedfordshire College.
 Their experience with the College led them to write the following.

 “At Central Bedfordshire College, the teachers’ aim is that we learn to be self-confident, take pride in our work, and value others in the community.